Ramón Ferrer

 José Ramón Ferrer Cruz (born September 23, 1968) is a Mexican sprint canoer.
 He competed from the early 1990s to the early 2000s.
 Ferrer competed in two Summer Olympics, earning his best finish of sixth in the C-2 1000 m event at the 2000 Sydney Olympics.

 Career

 Ferrer won a bronze medal in the C-4 1000 m event at the 1994 ICF Canoe Sprint World Championships in Mexico City.

-Ferrer reached the highest finish of any Mexican canoeist in the 2000 Sydney Olympics along with Antonio Romero finishing in 6th place and establishing himself as an icon of Mexican canoeing.
+Ferrer reached the highest finish of any Mexican canoeist in the 2000 Summer Olympics along with Antonio Romero finishing in 6th place and establishing himself as an icon of Mexican canoeing.